February Online Workshop

-This is a 4-week online course that uses email and Yahoo Groups.
-If you do not have a Yahoo ID you will be prompted to create one when you join the class, but the process is not difficult.
+This is a 4-week online course that uses email and Groups.io.
 The class is open to anyone wishing to participate.
 The cost is $30.00 per person or, if you are a member of OCCRWA, $20.00 per person.

 OCC/RWA Online Class Coordinator